113ll3/Ibmclouddocscli/plugins/projects/projects-cli.md

 ibmcloud project config-delete --project-id PROJECT-ID --id ID [--draft-only DRAFT-ONLY] [--destroy DESTROY]
 ```

 ### Command options
 {: #project-config-delete-cli-options}

 `--project-id` (string)
-:   The unique identifier of the project.
+:   The unique project ID.
 Required.

     The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.

 `--id` (string)
-:   The unique identifier of the configuration.
+:   The unique config ID.
 Required.

     The maximum length is `128` characters.
 The value must match regular expression `/^[\\.\\-0-9a-zA-Z]+$/`.

 `--draft-only` (bool)
-:   The flag to determine whether only draft versions are deleted or all versions are deleted.
+:   The flag to determine if only the draft version should be deleted.

     The default value is `false`.

 `--destroy` (bool)
-:   The flag to determine whether the resources that were deployed by Schematics are destroyed or not.
+:   The flag that indicates if the resources deployed by Schematics should be destroyed.

-    The default value is `false`.

 ### Example
 {: #project-config-delete-examples}